 - Unbiased: not biased, impartial, weights evidence for/against ideas

-- Cherry-picking: pointing to individual cases or data that seem to confirm a particular position, while ignoring a significant portion of related cases or data that may contradict that position
+- Cherry-picking: highlights only a subset of all the available relevant evidence that seem to confirm a particular conclusion, ignoring a significant portion of evidence that would contradict it.

-- Alarmist: overstates / exaggerates the risks of climate change
+- Exaggerating: overstates / exaggerates the risks of climate change.

 Methodology adapted from recommendations by the Foundation for Critical Thinking